How To Style This Season’s Most Daring Accessory: A Fuzzy Hat

-Since she became a mum earlier this year, it's been a rare thing to see an Instagram post from Rihanna.
-Yet this week the singer-cum-businesswoman shared a teaser video for Fenty’s new fragrance (caption: "smell me").
-Before you even see her face, the camera pans to her big, fluffy, eff-off hat that obscures the frame.
+Since she became a mom earlier this year, it's been a rare thing to see an Instagram post from Rihanna.
+Yet this week the singer-turned-businesswoman shared a teaser video for Fenty’s new fragrance (caption: "smell me").
+Before you even see her face, the camera pans to her big, fluffy hat that obscures the frame.
 This isn't the first time the star has worn one of British milliner and fuzzy hat trailblazer Emma Brewin's designs.
-RiRi was sworn into the candy-coloured faux fur hat gang long ago (like circa 2016), with the likes of Bella Hadid, Dua Lipa and Miley Cyrus following in her fuzzy topper footsteps.
+RiRi was sworn into the candy-colored faux fur hat gang long ago (like circa 2016), with the likes of Bella Hadid, Dua Lipa, and Miley Cyrus following in her fuzzy topper footsteps.
 And considering that every one of Brewin's hats is handmade and hand-brushed, who can blame them?

 Advertisement

-Falling in line with the maximalist aesthetics popularised by Y2K styling and TikTok trends, Brewin’s cosy-looking hats have influenced others, from the looks-like-an-animal-on-your-head vibe that Brewin has mastered to subtler, faux fur versions that could definitely pass as classic bucket hats.
+Falling in line with the maximalist aesthetics popularized by Y2K styling and TikTok trends, Brewin’s cozy-looking hats have influenced others, from the looks-like-an-animal-on-your-head vibe that Brewin has mastered to subtler, faux fur versions that could definitely pass as classic bucket hats.
 Now, as the temperature starts to drop, big fuzzy hats are back and likely to stay until spring arrives.

-But if you’re not a billionaire singer/entrepreneur or an influencer with confidence fuelled by thousands of followers, is the season’s most obnoxious trend one that normal people like us can pull off?
-How exactly does one leave the house in a hat like this without feeling like a Russian Cossack or as if you're cosplaying as Gossamer from Looney Tunes?
-To find out, we gave it a go for the first few cool days of autumn.
+But if you’re not a billionaire singer-entrepreneur or an influencer with confidence fuelled by thousands of followers, is the season’s most obnoxious trend one that people can pull off in an everyday setting?
+How exactly does one leave the house in a hat like this without feeling like a Cossack or as if you're cosplaying as Gossamer from Looney Tunes?
+To find out, we gave it a go.

 By far the most extreme version of the trend, this one can be the hardest to style as it is downright wild.
-Styling this topper from ASOS, I went for a dark colour palette with a cross-body bag in the same rich shade of blue as the hat.
+Styling this topper from ASOS, I went for a dark color palette with a crossbody bag in the same rich shade of blue as the hat.
 The more minimal the outfit, the better (if you’re wary of being too ostentatious, that is).
-If attention is your forte, however, try a maxi dress with a wide skirt or a colourful co-ord to complete the look.
+If attention is your forte, however, try a maxi dress with a wide skirt or a colorful co-ord to complete the look.

 Advertisement